 I began my PhD in October 2021, and I am jointly funded by COMET and the BGS.
 The initial project aim is to understand factors which control the behaviour of dip-slip faults across a range of timescales, from individual stages of the earthquake cycle, to their geological evolution over millions of years.
-This aim will be executed through analysis of geological and geophysical datasets, primarily GPS & InSAR, and subsequent geodynamical models.
+This aim will be executed through analysis of geological and geophysical datasets, and subsequent geodynamical models.
+So far, I have focused on normal-faulting earthquakes in Greece and Turkey, and aim to measure their coseismic and postseismic deformation using primarily GPS & InSAR.

 - BA & MSci Natural Sciences, University of Cambridge